-Motorized boats, other than personal watercraft, would be in the Neches River and Pine Island Bayou from Highway 326 to the confluence with the Neches River including Cook's Lake and Scatterman Lake.
+Motorized boats, other than personal watercraft, would be in the Neches River and Little Pine Island - Pine Island Bayou Corridor unit from Highway 326 to the confluence with the Neches River including Cook's Lake and Scatterman Lake.
 To minimize conflicts between uses, many areas would be designated as just paddling trails, while trolling motors would be allowed in all waters of the preserve.
 Establishing nonmotorized zones would contribute a long-term, minor to moderate, beneficial impact on visitor experience for paddlers.
 Motorboat opportunities in the preserve could increase, contributing a long-term, minor to moderate, beneficial impact on visitor experience for some.
 The noise, speed, and wakes created from motorboats may be disruptive to other visitors seeking solitude or an uninterrupted canoe or kayak experience, resulting in a long-term, negligible to minor, adverse impact on these visitors.